shindavid/AlphaZeroArcade/docs/Scrabble.md

 is that in imperfect information games, you cannot analyze a subtree of the game in isolation.
 This is because the value of a node in the game tree is dependent on the policy that got to that point in the tree.

 Well...that’s only _partially_ true.
-It is true that the worst-case value of the node against the set of _all possible_ adversary policies is dependent on the policy that got to that point in the tree.
+It is true that the value of the node against the _worst case_ adversary policy is dependent on the policy that got to that point in the tree.
+This is because the optimal counter-policy is dependent on the entire game-tree, not just this subtree.
 However, against any given _fixed_ adversary policy, the value is independent of this previous policy.
 So, if we hold the adversary policy fixed, a tree-search subroutine like MCTS could still act as a policy improvement operator.